defuncart/non_steam_artwork/README.md

 A linux tool to update artwork for non-steam programs.

-## Releases

-The latest release can be found [here](https://github.com/defuncart/non_steam_artwork/releases/latest).

-Extract the downloaded zip and run the application `non_steam_artwork/linux/non_steam_artwork` via Steam or third party program (i.e. Lutris).
-Flatpak releases may be considered once the tool becomes production ready.

 ## Features

 - Clean up cached artwork not used
 - Delete all cached artwork
 - Manually delete individual artwork images
 - Drag'n'drop/paste from clipboard artwork

+*Non-Steam Artwork* is not affiliated with Valve Corporation nor the Steam platform.

+## Releases

+The latest release can be found [here](https://github.com/defuncart/non_steam_artwork/releases/latest).

+Extract the downloaded zip and run the application `non_steam_artwork/linux/non_steam_artwork` via Steam or third party program (i.e. Lutris).
+Flatpak releases may be considered once the tool becomes production ready.

 ## Expected Behavior & Known Issues